Ralphmens/DCIT_205_IA/README.md

 5. Learnings from Project

 ## Project Introduction
+Welcome to our comprehensive Computer Science Department Information Hub!
+Our website is dedicated to providing visitors with all the essential information related to the Computer Science Department.
+Whether you are a prospective student exploring courses, an applicant seeking admission details, or a current student looking for resources, you'll find everything you need right here.
+---

 - Courses: Explore our diverse range of courses, including detailed descriptions, prerequisites, and curriculum outlines.

 - Admissions: Get insights into our admission process, requirements, and application procedures.
 We aim to make the admission journey transparent and accessible.